-Workshop “GDPR simple and efficient”.
+Evening workshop “DSGVO simple and efficient”.

-In our DSGVO evening workshop you learn briefly and compactly the 1×1 of the data protection basic regulation.
-The workshop is based on the “Information Offensive Workshop Data Protection New” of the WKO NÖ.
-The lecturer, Andreas Schindler, is a certified data protection expert and a member of the DSGVO consultant pool of the WKO NÖ.
-You can register directly via our online shop or under the e-mail address: firstname.lastname@example.org.
+In our DSGVO evening workshop you will learn briefly and compactly the 1×1 of the data protection basic regulation.
+The workshop is based on the “Informationsoffensive Workshop Datenschutz Neu” of the WKO NÖ.
+The speaker, Andreas Schindler, is a certified data protection expert and in the DSGVO consultant pool of the WKO NÖ.
+You can register directly via our online store or at the e-mail address: firstname.lastname@example.org.